resource-disaggregation/blk-switch/osdi21_artifact/caladan/README.md

 ```

 It can take upto 30 seconds for the servers to start up fully.
 The script will print "Ready" when complete.
 You can also use a CPU monitoring tool like `htop` to see what is happening.
 Once the server start, you should see 100% utilization on several of the cores.

+**Note:** During startup, you may see some erro messages getting printed.
+These are usually benign and you don't need to worry about them.
+As long as the final startup message is outputted: `CPU 00| <5> main: core 0 running dataplane.
+[Ctrl+C to quit]`, you are good to go.
+For reference, here is a sample output of a successful run on our machines: [sample run output](sample_stdout.md)

 ### Run experiments
 Below are the steps to run the evaluation section experiments in our paper.